 This sounds like an obvious thing – surely you just put it on a plate and let everyone pick their chocolate?
 Wrong – there’s even psychology behind how you serve your chocolate.

 Charles Spence, an experimental psychologist at Oxford University, has dedicated his research to how our environment affects our food and drink.
-Writing in ‘The Perfect Meal: The Multisensory Science of Food and Dining’, Spence argues that the shape and colour of the dinnerware can affect the overall taste of the food – white plates enhance sweet flavours, whereas black, angular plates make savoury foods shine more.
+Writing in ‘The Perfect Meal: The Multisensory Science of Food and Dining’, Spence argues that the shape and colour of the dinnerware can affect the overall taste of the food.
+White plates enhance sweet flavours, whereas black, angular plates make savoury foods shine more.

-It isn’t just the plates you’ve got to consider – thinking about how your guests should eat the chocolate can also affect your chocolate tasting.
+It isn’t just the plates you’ve got to consider – how your guests eat the chocolate can also affect your chocolate tasting.
 According to researchers from the journal ‘Personality and Social Psychology Bulletin’, people enjoy foods more if they experience them in fun and novel ways.
 This is because we’re forced to pay more attention to our food, and we’re more immersed in the eating experience.

 How do you appreciate chocolate?